tuos-dcs/github-education-github-classroom-intro/README.md

 ## Work at your own pace
 There is no grade for this training and no one reviews your work, so feel free to explore at your own pace.
 We hope the training will help you get started with Git, and GitHub.

-## The Modules
+## The Module
-Please feel free to skip modules if you want but some modules do rely on examples created in previous modules.

-- Module 3 "Setup Git Classroom"
+- Module 3 "GitHub Classroom"
-- Module 4 "Advanced stuff"

 ## When you are finished